-Huffman supported President Barack Obama‘s executive amnesty orders — i.e., “Deferred Action for Childhood Arrivals” (DACA, 2012) and “Deferred Action for Parental Accountability” (DAPA, 2014) — which together shielded millions of illegals from potential deportation.
+Huffman supported President Barack Obama‘s executive amnesty orders — i.e., “Deferred Action for Childhood Arrivals” (2012) and “Deferred Action for Parental Accountability” (2014) — which together shielded millions of illegals from potential deportation.

-On March 3, 2015, Huffman attended Israeli Prime Minister Benjamin Netanyahu’s speech to Congress regarding the gravity of the growing Iranian nuclear threat and his (Netanyahu’s) “profound disagreement” with the “bad” nuclear deal that the Obama Administration was pursuing with Iran.
-In the course of his address, the prime minister repeatedly exhorted the U.S. to push for “a better deal that doesn’t leave Iran with a vast nuclear infrastructure and such a short break-out time,” and “a better deal that keeps the restrictions on Iran’s nuclear program in place until Iran’s aggression ends.”
-Nevertheless, Huffman subsequently told reporters, inaccurately, that Netanyahu’s position was that “we should give up on any diplomatic path.”
+On March 3, 2015, Huffman attended Israeli Prime Minister Benjamin Netanyahu’s speech to Congress regarding the gravity of the growing Iranian nuclear threat and his (Netanyahu’s) strong opposition to the nuclear deal that the Obama Administration was pursuing with Iran.
+In the course of his address, the prime minister repeatedly exhorted the U.S. to push for “a better deal that keeps the restrictions on Iran’s nuclear program in place until Iran’s aggression ends.”
+But Huffman subsequently told reporters, inaccurately, that Netanyahu’s position was that “we should give up on any diplomatic path.”

 Huffman was one of dozens of Congressional Democrats who elected to boycott the January 20, 2017 inauguration of President-elect Donald Trump.
 To view a complete list of those who chose to boycott the event, click here.